-Born the daughter of James II and his first wife Lady Anne Hyde, she was not necessarily born to rule.
-She had an older sister, Mary, and by her father’s second marriage a brother (who displaced both her and her sister Mary in the succession) and a younger sister.
-Her father’s second marriage to the Catholic Mary of Modena was disliked by the English people, and the birth of a Catholic heir seemed to be the beginning of the end of father’s reign.
+Born the daughter of James II and his first wife, Lady Anne Hyde, she was not necessarily born to rule.
+She had an older sister, Mary, and by her father’s second marriage, she had a brother (who displaced both her and her sister Mary in the succession) and a younger sister.
+Her father’s second marriage to the Catholic Mary of Modena was disliked by the English people, and the birth of a Catholic heir seemed to be the beginning of the end of her father’s reign.
 He was deposed after a reign of only four years by the English people.
 He was eventually succeeded by her sister Mary and her brother-in-law and first cousin William III.

 I’m not sure if it was ever established why so many of her pregnancies ended in disaster.
 Perhaps she suffered from some undiagnosed illness.
 To me, that seems likely.
 So many tragedies seem particularly unlucky.

 As the House of Stuart went extinct upon her death, she was succeeded by George I of the House of Hanover by the Act of Settlement of 1701.